What is Project management? Basics, Goals, Importance, Steps, Examples, And Values

 4. Prevent The Many Difficulties Of Delivering A Project

 Project management was developed to create an order to plan, coordinate, and manage all the activities of modern projects.
 The objective of project management is to predict and prevent the many difficulties of delivering a project.
-With this information, project managers plan and organize a project plan to minimize and eliminate all the risk to ensure the success of a project.
+With this information, project managers plan and organize a project plan to minimize and eliminate all the risks to ensure the success of a project.
 Various studies have been undertaken by different organizations to create a better understanding of the importance of project management.
 Studies have shown that:

 According to several studies:

-• 80% of highly successful projects are supervised by a certified project manager
+- 80% of highly successful projects are supervised by a certified project manager.

-• 60% of failed projects can be attributed to unrealistic deadlines
+- 60% of failed projects can be attributed to unrealistic deadlines.

-• 77% of companies use project management software
+- 77% of companies use project management software.

-• 39% of failed projects are caused by poor planning and inadequate resources
+- 39% of failed projects are caused by poor planning and inadequate resources.

-• 33% of projects fail because of poor support from management
+- 33% of projects fail because of poor support from management.

-• Only 2.5% of companies successfully complete their projects within the original timeline
+- Only 2.5% of companies successfully complete their projects within the original timeline.

 6. Efficient Resource Utilization: